dgroomes/gradle-playground/README.md

 this repository contains my own personal examples that I need to refer back to continuously in my day-to-day development.
 In other words, this repository whittles down the full scale of Gradle to a few files for my own quick reference.

-This repository illustrates different concepts, patterns and examples of Gradle via standalone sub-projects.
-The root of the project is also a Gradle project just to appease Intellij.
-Intellij has a hard if it can't pigeonhole a project into a pre-defined box (e.g. Gradle, Maven).
-So, I made the root project its own Gradle project.
-Despite this, each sub-project can be run completely on their own.
-They all have their own copies of the Gradle wrapper even!
-Normally, this is *not* how you would structure a multi-module Gradle project, but I want each sub-project to be a minimal example and so I will pay the price of the duplicate Gradle wrappers and `settings.gradle` files.

 ## Standalone sub-projects

 This repository illustrates different concepts, patterns and examples via standalone sub-projects.
 Each sub-project is